CALL FOR SUBMISSIONS - PLOT

 The word “plot” describes a small parcel of land, designated for a specific purpose.
 It refers to a sequence of events that drives a story.
 To “plot” can mean to chart one’s position, as on a map, or to devise a secret plan or scheme.

 The aim of PLOT is to establish a collegial relationship with occupants, to support one another through a cross-pollination of communities, a sharing of skills and resources, and an investment in the cultivation of conversations that might otherwise remain isolated.
-We are motivated by the increased potential for unexpected synergies between artists and audiences who work alongside one another, especially considering Access’ dual role as both a hosting organization and guest on unceded territories.
-This strategy is increasingly important given the divisive forces working to disintegrate community within our current socio-political and economic milieu.
+We are motivated by the increased potential and unexpected synergies for both artists and audiences who work alongside one another.
+This strategy seems increasingly important given the many forces attempting to divide and disintegrate community within our current socio-political and economic milieu, and considering also that we remain uninvited guests on the unceded territory of the Musqueam, Squamish, and Tsleil-Waututh First Peoples.

-A brief (250 word) introduction to your organization, collective, or initiative, including descriptions, if applicable, of past programs
+-> 250 word introduction to / background on your organization, collective, or initiative, including descriptions, if applicable, of past programme

-A brief (250 word) proposal for your occupation of PLOT, including a statement of intent, along with a prospective timeline and a budget that indicates projected and/or confirmed funding sources
+-> 250 word proposal for your occupation of PLOT, including prospective timeline and a budget that indicates projected and/or confirmed funding sources. (*Please remember to budget for CARFAC level fees for all invited artists and practitioners)

-Up to 5 images of relevant past work (if applicable)
+-> Up to 10 images of relevant past work

 Please direct all questions to email@example.com